cadencorontzos/lzf/README.md

 %
 ```

-For other txt files to test, visit this [website](https://gutenberg.org)
+For other txt files to test, visit this [website](https://gutenberg.org) There are also other files included in /cantrbry, discussed below

 ### Canterbury Corpus